 Less likely to apply

-High-achieving students from non-traditional backgrounds are far less likely to attend top universities than their more affluent peers – even when they receive the same results in their exams.
+High-achieving students from non-traditional backgrounds are far less likely to apply to top universities than their more affluent peers – even when they receive the same results in their exams.

-In the U.K., a government report found that there is a state school ‘penalty’ in the admissions process equivalent to one A-level grade.
-A state school student who applies to a Russell Group university would therefore need to achieve one grade higher in their A-levels to have the same chances of being admitted to a Russell Group university as an otherwise identical privately educated student.
+A UK government report found there is a state school ‘penalty’ in the admissions process equivalent to one A-level grade.
+This means a state school student who applies to a Russell Group university would need to achieve one grade higher in their A-levels to have the same chances of being admitted to a Russell Group university as an otherwise identical privately educated student.

 At Russell Group Universities in the U.K., students from low-income communities were 50% more likely to drop out than their peers from high-income backgrounds.